Small-Loan-Studio/TGO/README.md

 In order to maintain awareness of what's going on outside our eng focus we:
 - have a weekly sync meeting.
 Notes are kept [here][team-standup]
 - track active work on a [kanban board in Notion][kanban]
-- communicate openly in the #tgo-programming channel
+- communicate regularly in the #tgo-programming channel

 ### Coventions: Code
 - GDScript should pass lint before merge.
 We have the repo set up to run a CI job